coreeng/core-platform-docs/content/app/accessing-cloud-infra.md

     that has a max limit of 32 chars, just have that in mind when naming to ensure
 * `provider`: only `gcp` supported
 * `kubernetesServiceAccounts`: a list of kubernetes service accounts that will be allowed to access the cloud infrastructure in the format `namespace/name` e.g. the service account `cat` in the namespace `myfirsttenancy` using the P2P should have `myfirsttenancy-functional/cat`, `myfirsttenancy-nft/cat`, `myfirsttenancy-prod/cat` and whatever other namespace you need.
+* `environment` is be used to specify the environment in which this specific Cloud Access configuration will be deployed.
+To deploy it in all of the environments where the tenant is configured, you can use the keyword `all` as the environments value.

 In your parent namespace (the one named after your tenancy run) run: